 We grow much of our food in massive, homogeneous fields or monocultures.
 Instead of farming in diverse fields, we see miles and miles of a single crop on most of our industrial farms, and the monocultures are destroying our soil.
-A single crop depletes the soil of specific nutrients it needs and reduces its quality, which in turn diminishes water supply, increases soil erosion, and requires farmers to use more fertilizers and GMO seeds.
+A single crop depletes the soil of specific nutrients it needs and reduces its quality, which in turn diminishes water supply, increases soil erosion, and requires farmers to use more fertilizers.
 Healthy soil is the backbone for growing durable, nutritious and pest-resistant crops as well as producing flavorful food.

 Eat Less Meat